-Establishing a Mentorship Program
+Establishing a Mentorship Experience

 Successful mentorships require collaboration, communication, and preparation by many school and community stakeholders.
 Consider these recommendations when developing a mentorship model for the school division:

-Convene the stakeholders (e.g., employers, members of professional associations such as chambers of commerce, school administrators, school counselors, career advisors, and the HQWBL coordinator/teacher/point-of-contact).
+Convene the stakeholders (e.g., employers, members of professional associations such as chambers of commerce, school administrators, school counselors, career advisors, and the CTE WBL coordinator/teacher/point of contact).

 Cultivate relationships with mentors.

-Determine the scope and structure of the mentorship program, including location and timeframe and policies that will govern student selection and supervision.
+Determine the scope and structure of the mentorship experience, including location and timeframe and policies that will govern student selection and supervision.

 Establish criteria for the selection of students and the selection of mentors.